-Source: DNB, Haver, DBRS.
+Sources: DNB, Haver, and DBRS Morningstar.

-DBRS assumes a 5% CPR over the life of the transaction for the Dutch LSA.
-The 5% is slightly below the averages observed in market data.
+DBRS Morningstar assumes a 5% CPR over the life of the transaction for the Dutch LSA.
+The 5% is below the averages observed in market data.
 However, as seen in Exhibit 6, this is during a time of declining interest rates towards extremely low levels.
 CPR assumptions may be adjusted depending on the underlying portfolio characteristics, including the distribution of interest rate resets and level of interest rates.